jirkapok/GasPlanner/doc/help.md

 Here you can find default options used when you open the application and plan new dive.
 Changing the values apply them immediately to the current plan.

 * `SAC`: Provide your own observed average consumption.
 If you don't know use RMV/SAC calculator to get this value.
 Defaults to 20 liters/minute.
 See rock bottom calculation to see how this value is used for emergency ascent.
 * `Maximum ppO2`: Used for bottom time of the profile.
+Most recreational agencies recommend 1.4, but even lower value should be considered.
 * `Maximum deco ppO2`: Used only in case of calculated ascent or in case of rock bottom calculation to choose best decompression mix.
+For decompression 1.6 is common recommended value.

+> In both cases the ppO2 value should never be higher than 1.6 for recreational divers.

 ### Load/Save defaults